Inflammatory Bowel Disease Fellowship

 Qualified graduates of gastroenterology fellowship training are eligible to apply for the one year fellowship.
 The fellow will be allotted 12 months for specialized training in IBD.
 During that time, the fellow will be expected to develop clinical expertise in the care of patients with IBD, develop a clinical research project under the guidance of a faculty mentor, and to attend educational conferences within and outside the University of Maryland, Baltimore (UMB).

 To obtain clinical expertise, the fellow will attend outpatient clinics, endoscopy sessions, and evaluate patients on the inpatient IBD service.
 Specifically, he or she will be assigned to three ½ days per week of continuity clinic at the UMB.
-The continuity clinic at UMB will be under the supervision of Dr. Cross and IBD Program Faculty and will be comprised of tertiary referral IBD patients.
+The continuity clinic at UMB will be under the supervision of Dr. Patil and IBD Program Faculty and will be comprised of tertiary referral IBD patients.
 The fellow will also participate in two ½ day endoscopy sessions at UMB.
-He/she will also gain expertise in specialized techniques such as use of chromoendoscopy and dilation therapy of anastomotic strictures.
-He/she will also participate in care of patients on the inpatient IBD service at UMB (2-3 months).
-He/she will regularly review pathology and imaging results with IBD program faculty and peers in the Department of Pathology and Radiology respectively.
-He/she will periodically observe surgical procedures in patients from the UMB IBD program in which surgery is necessary.
+The fellow will also gain expertise in specialized techniques such as use of chromoendoscopy and dilation therapy of anastomotic strictures.
+The fellow will also participate in care of patients on the inpatient IBD service at UMB (2-3 months).
+The fellow will regularly review pathology and imaging results with IBD program faculty and peers in the Department of Pathology and Radiology respectively.
+The fellow will periodically observe surgical procedures in patients from the UMB IBD program in which surgery is necessary.

-To obtain education on program strategic planning, he/she will meet once or twice per month with Dr. Raymond Cross to evaluate his/her progress.
-During these meetings, Dr. Cross will discuss resource needs, marketing strategies and business planning.
+To obtain education on program strategic planning, the fellow will meet once or twice per month with Dr. Seema Patil to evaluate the fellow's progress.
+During these meetings, Dr. Patil will discuss resource needs, marketing strategies and business planning.
 It is expected that the fellow will use this information to help develop a de novo IBD program outside of UMB.

 Interested applicants must be graduates of an accredited gastroenterology and hepatology fellowship at the time the advanced fellowship will start.
 Applicants will be interviewed by IBD program faculty.
 IBD program faculty will conduct a selection meeting to discuss the merits of each candidate.
 A single candidate will be selected each year.